andrew-curthoys/curthoys-io/content/traveler/2025-11_greece/03-nafplio.md

 <h4 class="article-subheader">Should we grab our swimsuits?<h4>
 "I don't know, it looks pretty cold"

-"But... we're... here...
-Like we gotta"
+"But... we're... here..." *gestures to the Argolic Gulf*

 "Can't we just enjoy the view"

-"I mean we could, but it's the Aegean.
+"I mean we could, but... we're... here..." *gestures again to the Argolic Gulf*

+"Ok, you convinced me.
+You make such a convincing argument, Andrew.
+You are so smart!!"

 This is how the conversation went in my head.

-In reality Shannon
+In reality Shannon had to convince me to stop being such a weenie and jump in.

-We hoof it back up the hill to the Nissan.
+And jump in we did, into the frigid waters 'neath the cliffs of Nafplio.

 The sun sets over a coastline of serrated peaks, painting the pale blue sky a deep orange between wispy puffs of clouds.